voder-ai/eslint-plugin-traceability/docs/decisions/005-github-actions-validation-tooling.accepted.md

 This decision focuses on solving the specific problem of preventing broken GitHub Actions files from being pushed to the repository.
 If CI/CD workflows execute successfully, the files are validated by definition - there's no need for redundant validation in the CI/CD pipeline itself.

-actionlint configuration should be added to `.pre-commit-config.yaml` targeting `.github/workflows/*.yml` files to catch syntax and configuration errors before commit.
+actionlint configuration should be added to the existing Husky pre-commit hook in `.husky/pre-commit`, targeting `.github/workflows/*.yml` files to catch syntax and configuration errors before commit.

 The decision should be re-evaluated if: